Demo 1: Continuity, Plotting, and Partial Derivatives#

 p=dtuplot.plot3d(f, (x,-3,3),(y,-3,3), camera = {"elev": 25, "azim": 45})

-The plot above was generated as a static PNG-file, which is greate if you wish to print or export the Notebook as a PDF.
+The plot above was generated as a static PNG-file, which is great if you wish to print or export the Notebook as a PDF.
 All plots will be static if we don’t do anything or if we use the command %matplotlib inline

 .

-(which in the following block has been commented out, try running the block after removing #), then we enable interactive plots.
+), then we enable interactive plots.
 All subsequent plots, will now “pop out” of VS Code, where we now can rotate the graph.

 About Interactive Plots#